Emma Donovan: 2022–present

 In January 2022, Donovan released a cover of Archie Roach's "Get back to the Land" with The Teskey Brothers.

 In November 2022, she collaborated with other First Nations artists DOBBY, Emily Wurramara, Drmngnow, and Optamus to create a song in memory of Cassius Turvey, a Noongar-Yamatji boy who had died at the age of 15 the result of an assault by a random attacker when walking home from school in Perth, Western Australia.
 The song, titled "Forever 15", was played at Turvey's funeral on 18 November 2022 funeral and released three days later on 21 November 2022.

 In July 2023, Donovan released "Take No More" with Kee'Ahn.

 In February 2024, Donovan announced the release of her fifth studio album, Til My Song is Done, scheduled for release on 19 April 2024.

+In May 2026, Donovan released a covers album titled, Take Me to the River.

 Musical style

 Donovan's singing and songwriting frequently blend reggae, gospel, smooth soul, roots, and country music.
 Her work with the soul / funk-influenced Putbacks has been likened to Aretha Franklin's Atlantic - era recordings, however, her record label highlights the influence of Australian Indigenous music, and claim her song-writing is "more akin to classic Aboriginal bands like Coloured Stone than it is to Sharon Jones".

 Although she has stated she is proud of her Naaguja, Yamatji, and Danggali tribal heritage, she most frequently expresses her Gumbaynggirr heritage from her mother's side in her music, often singing in the traditional language.